dilshankarunarathne/docker-notes/README.md

 To set an environment variable, we can use the **export** command.
 For example: `export DB_USER=test_user`
 But, this variable will only be saved for the current terminal session.
 If we restart the terminal, it will be removed.

+To make this presistant, we need to save it in a special file.
+There is a `.bashrc` file in the home directory.